benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 and likely other mail clients.

-The purpose of this paper is to document and specify what is deployed and used in the wild.
-A later version 2 of the protocol might be based on JSON.
+The purpose of this paper is to document and specify what is deployed in the wild.

 # Data format